 Open all | Close all

-When you arrive in Vancouver, you can take a taxi cab to your destination usually a UBC Residence or an assigned Homestay.
-To take a taxi after you have cleared Customs and Immigration at Vancouver International Airport please go outside through the "glass doors" on your LEFT.
-You will see many taxi cabs lined up.
-Please go to a cab and give the address to your driver and he will take you to your destination.
-The approximate cost from the airport to UBC is about $40-$46.
-Each taxi cab has a taxi meter on which you will be able to see the exact amount once you arrive.
+When you arrive in Vancouver, you can take a taxi from the airport to a UBC Residence or an assigned Homestay.
+The cost from Vancouver airport to UBC is about CAD$40-50.
+Each taxi has a meter on which you will be able to see the exact fare.

-For groups of ten or more, when you come to study English at the UBC English Language Institute you may choose to have us meet you at the Vancouver International Airport and escort you to UBC.
+For groups of ten or more, you may choose to have us meet you at the Vancouver International Airport and escort you to UBC.
 Our staff will greet you in front of the two large wood totem poles in the International Arrivals area.
 UBC staff will be holding a sign identifying them as UBC-ELI representatives.

-NOTE: At the END of your program, when you are returning home, please have ADDITIONAL $40-$46 in cash or a credit card to pay for your taxi to the airport.
-Another option is to take the Canada Line rapid transit train to the airport.
-This train runs along Cambie Street from Downtown Vancouver to the airport.
+NOTE: At the END of your program, when you are returning home, please have CAD$40-$50 in cash or a credit card to pay for your taxi to the airport.
+Another option is to take the Canada Line rapid transit train to the airport, which runs from Downtown Vancouver to the airport.
 For more information connect to Translink's Trip Planner.

 From mid-May through mid-August only, you may choose to live in a UBC campus dormitory (subject to availability).
 In dormitories, you have the opportunity to meet both Canadian and international students and experience life on campus.
 Bed linens are provided in the dormitory, but you should bring your own towels.
 There are no cooking facilities (kitchens) available in the dormitory and the campus accommodation fees do not include meals, but there are many cafeterias and restaurants nearby.